Air strikes hit rebel-held northwest Syria, nine killed

 “The Russian presence around Morek is to defuse tensions between the Syrian regime and the Turks,” the official, who requested anonymity, told Reuters.

-The Russians would protect the Turkish observation post while preventing the Turkish military from responding to any attack, he added.
+The Russians would protect the Turkish observation post while preventing the Turkish military from responding to any attack, the official said.
 Turkey has retaliated against previous attacks on some of its 12 posts in Idlib and northern Hama.

 Turkey has set up 12 observation posts in northwest Syria since reaching a deal with Moscow and Tehran two years ago.
 Another deal reached last year creates a buffer zone and a ceasefire in the area.